urilivshits/previous_tab_keyboard_shortcut/README.md

 - 🔄 **Handles Closed Tabs**: If your previous tab got closed, it tries the next one in history
 - 🪟 **Multi-Window Support**: Works independently in each Chrome window
 - 🚫 **No Tab Loss**: Never loses track of your tabs (unlike some *other* extensions)
-- 🔄 **Graceful Restart Recovery**: Rebuilds history naturally after browser restart
+- 🔄 **Session Persistence**: Maintains tab history even when tabs go to sleep or are suspended
 - 🔄 **Idle Recovery**: Automatically rebuilds tab history when Chrome has been idle or tabs have been discarded by memory management
 - 🔄 **Cross-Window Sync**: Fixes tab history across all Chrome windows when rebuilding in one window